*I am not a lawyer and none of the information in this post is to be construed to be legal advice.*

 Once you’ve narrowed down your needs then a selection is to be made.
 One thing to keep in mind is that RV’s are small cramped quarters.
 Shouldering a shotgun or long rifle isn’t going to be a practical option inside the RV.
 My suggestion here is to have a couple options on board.
 A handgun of course makes excellent sense inside a vehicle, I also suggest the consideration of a pistol caliber carbine that shares an ammunition and magazine commonality with your handgun.
 The same system applies if you’re more of a wheelgun fan, carbines are available in .38spc/.357mag and .44mag.
 Of course you have the option to carry whatever you wish but this pairing in my opinion works well for the traveler.
 Whether you decide to go the route of a two firearm solution or a single firearm is a very personal decision and budget certainly comes into play here however, there are a few budget friendly options in these categories that offer all the benefits at the price of one “top shelf” handgun.

 Gun laws are what will be the most important thing to consider after you’ve decided to carry a firearm in the first place.
 Different states and municipalities have different laws and ordinances and when you place yourself with a firearm in that area, your ignorance of these regulations will not be a defense to your prosecution if you are discovered armed.
 These laws can limit the magazine capacity, length, and size of what weapon you can legally possess.
-There are a few websites that consolidate applicable laws in an easy to find database.
-This is an example of one of these.
+There are a few websites that consolidate applicable laws in an easy to find database. handgunlaw.us is an outstanding and very well researched example of one of these.
 Getting yourself a concealed handgun permit/cwp/chl…whatever your state calls it, is a very advisable thing for you to do.
 Many states have reciprocity with other states that allow you to freely carry your loaded and concealed handgun into and through that state, without fear of prosecution.
 Be advised though, that these reciprocity agreements do tend to change some, so research immediately before your trip to see if anything has changed.
 There are also many states that are so called “open carry” states.
 This means that a loaded firearm can be openly carried without breaking any laws.
 What this means to the RV traveler is that your firearm can be close at hand provided that it is not concealed from view in your rig.